hedgedoc/hedgedoc/public/docs/features.md

 ## Revisions

-When changes are made to a file previous versions of the file are stored as `Revisions`, if you ever need to return to a previous save of the file you can find all the file revisions by going to `Menu` -> `Revision`.
+When changes are made to a note previous versions of the note are stored as `Revisions`, if you ever need to return to a previous save you can find all the note revisions by going to `Menu` -> `Revision`.

-There is file history on the left that displays each revision with a timestamp allowing you to quickly select a revision for the desired date and time.
-Selecting a revision on the left will display the revised document to the right, the revised document will display the changes made with colorization to indicate additions/removals.
+The note history on the left displays each revision with a timestamp allowing you to quickly select a revision for the desired date and time.
+Selecting a revision on the left will display the revised note to the right, the revision will display the changes made with colorization to indicate additions/removals.

-In addition to browsing the revisions, you can download a selected revision or revert the current file to the selected revision.
+In addition to browsing the revisions, you can download a selected note revision or revert the current note to the selected revision.